 Who provides the services I may receive from LIFE?

-All services that you may receive from LIFE are provided by the LIFE Primary Care Physician (PCP), the LIFE Interdisciplinary Team (IDT) and the LIFE-NWPA network of providers (including all medical specialties).
+All services that you may receive from LIFE are provided by the LIFE Primary Care Providers (Physician and Nurse Practitioner), the LIFE Interdisciplinary Team (IDT) and the LIFE-NWPA network of providers (including all medical specialties).
+This team becomes the sole provider of all care for participants enrolled in the LIFE program.
 An exception to this would be if you need emergency services.
 In an emergency, it is okay to go outside of the LIFE network of providers for emergent care.

 The good news is that LIFE-NWPA has a large network of providers that spans all service areas of LIFE-NWPA!
+However, LIFE-NWPA is not able to guarantee access to a certain provider.
 If you have questions whether the doctors and specialists that you currently see are in the LIFE-NWPA network of providers, we would love to have you talk to our intake staff that can work through this with you to find out!

 In addition to having our Intake staff walk you through every question and step of the process of looking into the option of LIFE for you, you may also appoint a representative to support you!
 According to Medicare guidelines, an “Appointed Representative” is a person who can act on your behalf to request and exception, appeal or grievance.
 A representative can be a friend, relative, or caregiver that you trust to help you make decisions and to help you figure things out with regards to your healthcare.
 Click here to find the form that will help you appoint this special person for you!